Stage 3: Vision & Direction | The Bucket List

 A bucket list sounds simple.
 Write down what you want before you die.
 But most people's lists are either too vague ("travel more") or borrowed from someone else's idea of a good life ("see the Northern Lights" because everyone says you should).
 The version you'll build here is different.
 It's grounded in the values, strengths, and patterns you've already mapped.

 There's good research behind why this works.
 Psychologist Laura King found that people who write about their "best possible future selves" in vivid, concrete detail show measurable gains in well-being and goal progress.
 The act of imagining a specific, desired future changes how your brain processes the present.
-You start noticing opportunities that match your written vision.
-You filter out noise that doesn't.
+You start noticing opportunities that match your written vision, and you filter out noise that doesn't.

 So don't rush this.
 Write the obvious ones first, then keep going until you surprise yourself.
 The best items on your list will be the ones you didn't expect to write down.